9 Things You Should Know When Dating a Commercial Fisherman

 7. When you date a commercial fisherman, each reunion after a long season gives you that butterflies-in-the-stomach feeling you had on the first day you met.

-You’ll notice his face is a bit scruffier, his hair is a bit longer, and his hands are a bit scarred from nets and traps.
+You’ll notice their faces are a bit scruffier, their hair is a bit longer, and their hands are scarred from nets and traps.

-You’ll admire his body, more defined and muscular than the last time you saw him.
+You’ll admire their body, more defined and muscular than the last time you saw them.

 You’ll realize that manual labor pays off for you both in more ways than one.